wkenned1/hugo-book/content/about.md

 > We shape the world.
 You live in it.

-We provide meme :smile: to hundreds of happy customers.
+We provide memes :smile: to hundreds of happy customers.

 ## Manufacturing